christopherjenness/NBA-analytics/README.md

 What about making the playoffs?
 Again, teams peak four years after tanking.
 The results are striking though.
 Nearly 70% of teams made the playoffs 4 years after tanking.
 The percentage of tanking teams making the playoffs stays above 50% for years 4-9 after tanking.

 ![Imgur](http://i.imgur.com/edmxwTd.png)

-I think tanking is a really good idea.

 ## Emperical Bayes estimation of NBA statistics (January 2017)
 There is a very common problem after the first month of the NBA season.
 How do you estimate someone's ability to shoot 3PT shots after they have taken there first 10 3PT attempts?
 Maybe they only made 1, or maybe they made 9.
 Either way, it seems unreasonable to use their current 3PT% as your best guess for what their 3PT% will be for the remainder of the season.